Pulled this from the archives because it is too good to not share again and again.....

 We were sitting on our bed, in Florida, watching surfers in Hawaii surf in real time.
 On waves that we were very familiar with.

 I served them with a little bit of BBQ sauce and a side of pineapple.
-A real Hawaiian treat.
+If you also want to cook BBQ at home, I highly suggest you check out the best bbq edmonton equipment here.

 One of our favorite reminders of Hawaii made in simple in the slow-cooker.